 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance cost are charged to the standalone statement of profit and loss during the period in which they are incurred.

-Gains or losses arising on retirement or disposal of property, plant and equipment are recognised in the standalone statement of profit and loss.
+An item of property, plant and equipment is de-recognised upon disposal or where no future economic benefits are expected from its use or disposal.
+Gains or losses arising on de-recognition of property, plant and equipment are recognised in the standalone statement of profit and loss.

 (i) the contract involves the use of an identified asset